barebox/barebox/Documentation/user/networking.rst

 - ``/mnt/nfs``: will use :ref:`global.net.server <magicvar_global_net_server>`
   as NFS server
   and ``/home/${global.user}/nfsroot/${global.hostname}`` as nfsroot.
-  By default, a RPC lookup will be conducted to determine mount and NFS ports, but these can be overridden together using a user-specified by means of :ref:`global.nfs.port <magicvar_global_nfs_port>`.
+  By default, an RPC lookup will be conducted to determine mount and NFS ports, but these can be overridden together using a user-specified port by means of :ref:`global.nfs.port <magicvar_global_nfs_port>`.
   The latter is equivalent to specifying
   ``-o port=${global.nfs.port},mountport=${global.nfs.port}`` as argument to the :ref:`mount command <command_mount>`.